Making your option choices in school? Get inspired and pick the future you want

 You would:

-• Assess new ideas to see if they are workable
+• assess new ideas to see if they are workable

-• Prepare technical plans using computer-aided engineering and design software
+• prepare technical plans using computer-aided engineering and design software

-• Estimate the costs of labour and production for a project
+• estimate the costs of labour and production for a project

-• Estimate timescales for a project
+• estimate timescales for a project

-• Coordinate the work of technicians and craftspeople
+• coordinate the work of technicians and craftspeople

-• Test prototypes and analyse data
+• test prototypes and analyse data

-• Make sure that projects meet safety regulations
+• make sure that projects meet safety regulations

-• Plan and oversee inspection and maintenance schedules
+• plan and oversee inspection and maintenance schedules

-You would often work on a project with a team of engineers, technicians and information technology (IT) staff.
+You'd often work on a project with a team of engineers, technicians and information technology (IT) staff.

 Hours

-You would normally work around 40 hours a week but you may work longer to meet project deadlines.
+You'd normally work around 40 hours a week but you may work longer to meet project deadlines.

 Environment